pravega/pravega/docs/key-features.md

 ## Infinite Retention

-Data in Streams can be retained forever.
+Data in Streams can be retained for as long as the application needs it, constrained to the amount of data available, which is unbounded given the use of cloud storage in Tier 2.
 Pravega provides one convenient API to access both real-time and historical data.
 With Pravega, batch and real-time applications can both be handled efficiently; yet another reason why Pravega is a great storage primitive for Kappa architectures.